 - How the guitar sounds

 Don’t spend a fortune on a guitar.
 An expensive guitar won’t make you learn quicker although some guitars are easier than others.
 How it feels is most important.
 Try holding a few guitars and see how they feel to you.
 What is comfortable and what feels right.
 This area is a personal preference but it is more important than sound for a beginner.
 The last criteria are sound but if you are a complete newbie you should choose feel over the sound.
+Sometimes, to begin with it is a good idea to go with the best acoustic guitar you can afford.

 Learning to play guitar